Representation and reconstruction of covariance operators in linear inverse problems: Reconstruction and representation of indirectly observed covariance operators

-where each underlying covariance function $C_i$ is approximated by the product of a subject-specific constant $\|\vect{\hat{z}}_{ir}\|^2$ and a component $\hat{f}_{r} \otimes \hat{f}_{r}$ common to all the observations.
+where each underlying covariance function $C_i$ is approximated by the sum of the product between a subject-specific constant $\hat{\gamma}_{ir}$ and a component $\hat{f}_{r} \otimes \hat{f}_{r}$ common to all the observations.
 The regularizing term in (\ref{eq:model_cov_pca_comm}) introduces spatial coherence on the estimated functions $\{\hat{f}_{r}\}$.

 The covariance operators $\{\calC_i\}$ are said to be commuting if $\calC_i\calC_{i'} = \calC_{i'}\calC_i$ for all $i,i' = 1, \ldots, n$.
 This property can be equivalently characterized as